A.6 Lagrange Duality

 We are now ready to write the famous Karush–Kuhn–Tucker (KKT) optimality conditions for convex and nonconvex optimization problems.
 We assume that the functions \(f_0,f_1,\dots,f_m,h_1,\dots,h_p\) are differentiable.

 Let \(\bm{x}^\star\) and \((\bm{\lambda}^\star,\bm{\nu}^\star)\) be any primal and dual optimal points with zero duality gap.
-Since \(\bm{x}^\star\) minimizes \(L(\bm{x},\bm{\lambda}^\star,\bm{\nu}^\star)\) over \(\bm{x}\), it follows that its gradient must vanish, i.e., \[ \nabla f_{0}(\bm{x}^\star)+\sum_{i=1}^{m}\lambda_{i}^{\star}\nabla f_{i}(\bm{x}^\star)+\sum_{i=1}^{p}\nu_{i}^{\star}\nabla h_{i}(\bm{x}^\star) = \bm{0}. \]
+Since \(\bm{x}^\star\) minimizes \(L(\bm{x},\bm{\lambda}^\star,\bm{\nu}^\star)\) over \(\bm{x}\), it follows that its gradient must vanish, that is, \[ \nabla f_{0}(\bm{x}^\star)+\sum_{i=1}^{m}\lambda_{i}^{\star}\nabla f_{i}(\bm{x}^\star)+\sum_{i=1}^{p}\nu_{i}^{\star}\nabla h_{i}(\bm{x}^\star) = \bm{0}. \]

-Thus, for any optimization problem (not necessarily convex), any pair of optimal and dual points, \(\bm{x}^\star\) and \((\bm{\lambda}^\star,\bm{\nu}^\star)\), must satisfy the KKT optimality conditions: \[\begin{equation} \begin{array}{rll} f_{i}(\bm{x}^\star)\leq0, & i=1,\dots,m & \textm{(primal feasibility)}\\ h_{i}(\bm{x}^\star)=0, & i=1,\dots,p & \\ \lambda_{i}^{\star}\ge0, & i=1,\dots,m & \textm{(dual feasibility)}\\ \lambda_{i}^{\star}f_{i}(\bm{x}^\star) = 0, & i=1,\dots,m & \textm{(complementary slackness)}\\ \nabla f_{0}(\bm{x}^\star) + \begin{aligned}\sum\limits_{i=1}^{m}\lambda_{i}^{\star}\nabla f_{i}(\bm{x}^\star)\hspace{-0.5em}\end{aligned} & + \hspace{0.5em}\begin{aligned}\sum\limits_{i=1}^{p}\nu_{i}^{\star}\nabla h_{i}(\bm{x}^\star) = \bm{0}.\end{aligned} & \textm{(zero Lagrangian gradient)}\\ \end{array} \tag{A.23} \end{equation}\]
+Thus, for any optimization problem (not necessarily convex), any pair of optimal and dual points, \(\bm{x}^\star\) and \((\bm{\lambda}^\star,\bm{\nu}^\star)\), must satisfy the KKT optimality conditions: \[\begin{equation} \begin{array}{rll} f_{i}(\bm{x}^\star)\leq0, & i=1,\dots,m, & \textm{(primal feasibility)}\\ h_{i}(\bm{x}^\star)=0, & i=1,\dots,p, & \\ \lambda_{i}^{\star}\ge0, & i=1,\dots,m, & \textm{(dual feasibility)}\\ \lambda_{i}^{\star}f_{i}(\bm{x}^\star) = 0, & i=1,\dots,m, & \textm{(complementary slackness)}\\ \nabla f_{0}(\bm{x}^\star) + \begin{aligned}\sum\limits_{i=1}^{m}\lambda_{i}^{\star}\nabla f_{i}(\bm{x}^\star)\hspace{-0.5em}\end{aligned} & + \hspace{0.5em}\begin{aligned}\sum\limits_{i=1}^{p}\nu_{i}^{\star}\nabla h_{i}(\bm{x}^\star) = \bm{0}.\end{aligned} & \textm{(zero Lagrangian gradient)}\\ \end{array} \tag{A.23} \end{equation}\]

 When the primal problem is convex, the KKT conditions (A.23) are also sufficient for the points to be primal and dual optimal.
 To see this, simply note that since the problem is convex, the Lagrangian in \(\bm{x}\) is also convex.
 A point \(\tilde{\bm{x}}\) that achieves a zero gradient in the Lagrangian implies that it minimizes the Lagrangian, so \[ \begin{aligned} g(\tilde{\bm{\lambda}},\tilde{\bm{\nu}}) &= L(\tilde{\bm{x}},\tilde{\bm{\lambda}},\tilde{\bm{\nu}})\\ &= f_{0}(\tilde{\bm{x}})+\sum_{i=1}^{m}\tilde{\lambda_{i}}f_{i}(\tilde{\bm{x}})+\sum_{i=1}^{p}\tilde{\nu}_{i}h_{i}(\tilde{\bm{x}})\\ &= f_{0}(\tilde{\bm{x}}), \end{aligned} \] which shows zero duality gap and, therefore, primal and dual optimality.
 This is summarized in the next statement.

-Theorem A.1 (KKT optimality conditions) Suppose we have an optimization problem with differentiable functions:
+Theorem A.1 (KKT optimality conditions) Suppose we have an optimization problem with differentiable functions.

 The KKT conditions play a key role in optimization.
 In some cases, it is possible to characterize analytically the solution in a convenient form.
 More generally, many algorithms are conceived, or can be interpreted, as methods for solving the KKT conditions.